 Current Price: The current price of the security as of the date the report was written.
 Prices in the online table and Excel sheet are updated on Monday, Wednesday, and Friday.

-Fair Value Price: Out estimate of the fair value price of the security today, if it traded it what we believe to be the fair valuation multiple.
+Fair Value Price: Out estimate of the fair value price of the security today, if it traded at what we believe to be the fair valuation multiple.

 % Fair Value: The discount to (or premium above) fair value.
 The lower this percentage, the better.
 It is calculated as current price divided by fair value price.

 Dividend Yield: The dividend or distribution yield of the security at the time the report was written.
-It is calculated as dividend or distribution per share dividend by the current price.
+It is calculated as annual dividend or distribution per share divided by the current price.
 Dividend yields in the online table and Excel sheet are updated on Monday, Wednesday, and Friday.

 Dividend Risk Score: See the Dividend Risk Score section of this document for a detailed explanation.

 5 Year CAGR Estimate: CAGR stands for “Compound Annual Growth Rate”; it is the 5 year expected total annualized return for the security in question.
 The 5 Year CAGR Estimate is calculated as the sum of the 5 Year Valuation Multiple Estimate, 5 Year Growth Estimate, and Dividend Yield.